Alex40144/Open-Web-Portal/README.md

 # OpenWebPortal

 # How to use:
+* pip install openwebportal
-* import OpenWebPortal as OWP or import folder.OpenWebPortal as OWP if in subfolder
+* import OpenWebPortal as OWP
 * OWP.start() to start the web server
 * define a variable:
     * x=OWP.OWP("string", True)